 This Metabo HPT 18-gauge nailer requires you to provide some oil maintenance.
 I found that I’d stay in good shape if I oiled it before getting started and again at lunchtime.
 Originally, I thought this model was missing a no-mar tip.
 Take a close look and you’ll find them on the opposite side of the magazine.

 The Metabo HPT NT50AE2M 18 Gauge Finish Nailer is a solid performer.
 It lacks features like a dry fire lockout and swiveling air intake.
 That’s the trade-off you’re making for an incredible value while getting Metabo HPT’s pro performance level.
 This is an excellent option for pros as a starter or backup nailer.
-The price point puts it squarely in the range of DIYers that want pro performance.
+The price point puts it squarely in the range of DIYers who want pro performance.